stefan-jansen/machine-learning-for-trading/README.md

 ### 13:	Working with Text Data

-In this chapter, we will introduce fundamental feature extraction techniques that focus on individual semantic units, i.e. words or short groups of words called tokens.
+This [chapter](13_working_with_text_data) introduces text feature extraction techniques that focus on individual semantic units, i.e. words or short groups of words called tokens.
 We will show how to represent documents as vectors of token counts by creating a document-term matrix that in turn serves as input for text classification and sentiment analysis.
 We will also introduce the Naive Bayes algorithm that is popular for this purpose.

-In particular, in this chapter we will cover:
+In particular, in this chapter covers:
 - What the NLP workflow looks like
 - How to build a multilingual feature extraction pipeline using spaCy and Textblob
 - How to perform NLP tasks like parts-of-speech tagging or named entity recognition